 In the Archives: My research focuses on African Americans’ fight for racial justice, particularly from Reconstruction to the recent past.
 I explore issues concerning radicalism in black civic life, racial representation, black internationalism, black print culture, and the role of ordinary people in social movements.

-My forthcoming book – Race News: Black Journalists and the Fight for Racial Justice in the Twentieth Century (Urbana: University of Illinois Press, 2017) – provides the first sustained scholarly analysis of the political and professional evolution of modern black journalism.
+My book – Race News: Black Journalists and the Fight for Racial Justice in the Twentieth Century (Urbana: University of Illinois Press, 2017) – provides the first sustained scholarly analysis of the political and professional evolution of modern black journalism.
 I analyze the commercial black press’ contentious working relationship with the alternative black press and its thorny interactions with a repressive federal government and hostile white media to explain how shifting toleration of progressive politics reconfigured how black journalists wrote and covered the news.

 In the Classroom: My courses reflect my interest in race and ethnicity, democracy and civil rights, work and labor, and desire to push beyond national borders.
 I have taught two-semester sequences in U.S. history, African American history, and World Civilizations, as well as the African Diaspora, Shaping of the Modern World, and History of North Carolina.